mvolkmann/blog/src/smalltalk.md

 To find a method:

-- Click the `WorldMorph` back and select Open ...
+- Open the World menu and select Open ...
 Message Names.
-  This will open a "Message names" window.
+  This opens a "Message Names" window.

-- Enter part of a message and press the return key.
+- Enter any part of a message name and press the return key.
-  This will display a list of matching message names.
+  For example, entering "nj" will find several methods including the "inject:into:" message that is implemented by the `Collection` class.

+  A list of matching message names will be displayed in the top left pane with the first one selected.
+  A list of classes that implement the selected method will be displayed in the top right pane with the first one selected.
+  The implementation of the selected method will be displayed in the bottom pane.

-- Click one of the message names to see the classes that implement it.
+- Click another message name to see the classes that implement it.

+- Click another class name to see its implementation of the method.

-- Click one of the class names and click the "Browse" button to open a System Browser that shows the method implementation.
+- Click the "Browse" button to open a System Browser focused on that method.

-For example, entering "nj" will find the "inject:into:" message that is implemented by the `Collection` class.
+The buttons in the "Message Names" window are the same as the buttons "System Browser" windows.

 Squeak Smalltalk supports finding methods by part of their name OR by providing example input and output.
-The steps to use this are:
+To find a method in Squeak Smalltalk:

-- From the "Tools" menu, select "Method Finder".
+- Click the "Tools" menu and select "Method Finder".
-  This opens a "Selector Browser" window.
+  This opens a "Selector Browser".
 - Enter part of the method name OR an example input, followed by a period, and the expected output.
 - Press the return key.